tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/deploying-contrail-using-juju-charms.rst

      - Specify the role name in keystone for users who have read-only access
    * - vip
      -
-     - Specify if the Contrail API VIP is used for configuring client-side software.
-If not specified, private IP of the first Contrail API VIP unit will be used
+     - Specify if the Tungsten Fabric API VIP is used for configuring client-side software.
+If not specified, private IP of the first Tungsten Fabric API VIP unit will be used
    * - use-external-rabbitmq
      - false
      - To enable the Charm to use the internal RabbitMQ server, set ``use-external-rabbitmq`` to ``false.